StevenMayher/431-notes/02-penguins.Rmd

 # The Palmer Penguins

-The data in the `palmerpenguins` package in R include size measurements, clutch observations, and blood isotope ratios for adult foraging Adélie, Chinstrap, and Gentoo penguins observed on islands in the Palmer Archipelago near Palmer Station, Antarctica.
+The data in the `palmerpenguins` package in R include size measurements, clutch observations, and blood isotope ratios for adult foraging Adelie, Chinstrap, and Gentoo penguins observed on islands in the Palmer Archipelago near Palmer Station, Antarctica^[Two fun facts: (1) Male Gentoo and Adelie penguins "propose" to females by giving them a pebble.
+(2) The Adelie penguin was named for his wife by Jules Dumont d'Urville, who also rediscovered the Venus de Milo.].
 The data were collected and made available by Dr. Kristen Gorman and the Palmer Station Long Term Ecological Research (LTER) Program.

 For more on the `palmerpenguins` package, visit https://allisonhorst.github.io/palmerpenguins/.